BioMeDS/mudRapp-seq/README.md

 However, for single cell analyses the cell borders were not reliable enough.

 The separate cellpose model was trained on raw images without ICC (computational clearing by the microscope vendor).
-Further, data was preprocessed with intensity scaling and combination of dapi and X channel in a single rgb image (see code in file X) **TODO @Joél**.
+Further, data was preprocessed with intensity scaling and combination of dapi and X channel in a single rgb image (see code in file X) **TODO @Joél - done**.
-In order to maximize the number of correctly detected cells, the following parameters were used: `cell_proba=X`, `flow_threshold=X` and the resulting masks were post-processed, removing small objects and closing small holes and gaps (see code in file X) **TODO @Joél**.
+In order to maximize the number of correctly detected cells, the following parameters were used: `cell_proba=X`, `flow_threshold=X` and the resulting masks were post-processed, removing small objects and closing small holes and gaps (see code in file X) **TODO @Joél -done**.
 Masks produced this way were manually corrected using label editing tools in `napari`.
 Manual correction involved extending cells, shrinking cells, moving cell borders and adding new cells (starting with cell IDs of X) **TODO @Joél**.